res876ttb/callTree/README.md

   -o OUTPUT, --output OUTPUT
                         The output HTML file name.
   -d DEPTH, --depth DEPTH
                         Max depth of result.
-Default is 900, which is also maximal value.
+Default is 50, maximal value is 900.
   -v, --verbose         Show more log for debugging.
   -n, --no_position     Whether NOT to show ref file and line number.
   -g, --background      Whether NOT to print output to stdout.